 NICU Physician Makes Estate Gift to Support Henry Ford’s Tiniest Patients

-Throughout Sudhakar Ezhuthachan, M.D.’s long career at the Carls Foundation Neonatal Intensive Care Unit (NICU) at Henry Ford Health System, there have been many notable achievements: expanding the program from one Henry Ford hospital to four, bringing the highest-quality NICU care to Michigan and even partnering to help open a NICU in a small town in Ukraine.
+Throughout Sudhakar Ezhuthachan, M.D.’s long career at the Carls Foundation Neonatal Intensive Care Unit (NICU) at Henry Ford Health, there have been many notable achievements: expanding the program from one Henry Ford hospital to four, bringing the highest-quality NICU care to Michigan and even partnering to help open a NICU in a small town in Ukraine.
 But still, the most important accomplishment from Dr. Ezhuthachan’s perspective is the impact he’s had on thousands of infants and families over more than three decades of service.

-Dr. Ezhuthachan joined Henry Ford Health System in 1983 and had been in his position for only a year when his boss resigned, and Dr. Ezhuthachan was asked to step up as director.
+Dr. Ezhuthachan joined Henry Ford Health in 1983 and had been in his position for only a year when his boss resigned, and Dr. Ezhuthachan was asked to step up as director.
 He agreed, and three years later, the NICU was expanding, serving a greater number of premature and sick infants with each passing year.
 Dr. Ezhuthachan recognized a need to grow his team, recruiting two additional physicians, who themselves went on to become world-class medical providers and leaders.

 Another of Dr. Ezhuthachan’s most important projects began in 1994, when Henry Ford Hospital partnered with a sister hospital in the former Soviet Union at the request of the United States government.
 For the next 12 years, Dr. Ezhuthachan, his colleague Christine Newman, N.P. and others helped this new hospital in Lviv, Ukraine build its patient care programs, including a level three NICU.
 This critical effort was recognized by the State Department under former President Bill Clinton and then First Lady, Hillary Clinton as a successful example of the hospital partnership program.